 The ideas are flying around on social media platforms, from blog content calendars to photographic and artistic themes.
 From suggestions for art prompts, exercises and themes challenges are available in 30 days and 52 week time-frames.

 The goal can be the number of images or pages, in a selected time frame, and then add a few targeted details.
-Then expand on the original prompt if the motivation strikes
+Then expand on the original prompt as the motivation strikes.

 At the Mindful Arts Studio’s blog post “100 Ways To Fill Your Sketchbook” she starts with the parameters of two pages and expands them until she fills a whole sketch book.